ansible/awx/docs/docsite/rst/userguide/rbac.rst

    single: roles
    pair: legacy; RBAC

-RBACs are easiest to think of in terms of Roles which define precisely who or what can see, change, or delete an "object" for which a specific capability is being set.
-RBAC is the practice of granting roles to users or teams.
+As in the name, RBAC is role-based, and roles contain a list of permissions.
+This is a domain-centric concept, where organization-level roles can grant you a permission (like ``update_project``) to everything in that domain, including all projects in that organizations.

 There are a few main concepts that you should become familiar with regarding AWX's RBAC design--roles, resources, and users.
 Users can be members of a role, which gives them certain access to any resources associated with that role, or any resources associated with "descendant" roles.

-A role is essentially a collection of capabilities.
+A role is essentially a list of permissions.
 Users are granted access to these capabilities and AWX's resources through the roles to which they are assigned or through roles inherited through the role hierarchy.

 Roles associate a group of capabilities with a group of users.
 All capabilities are derived from membership within a role.
 Users receive capabilities only through the roles to which they are assigned or through roles they inherit through the role hierarchy.
 All members of a role have all capabilities granted to that role.
 Within an organization, roles are relatively stable, while users and capabilities are both numerous and may change rapidly.
 Users can have many roles.